Kathy Tran: Tenure

-Tran and Kelly Fowler were the first Asian-American women to be elected to Virginia's House of Delegates in November 2017.
-She is the first Vietnamese American elected official on any level in the Commonwealth.
+Tran and Kelly Convirs-Fowler were the first Asian-American women to be elected to Virginia's House of Delegates in November 2017.
+She is the first Vietnamese American elected to state government in the Commonwealth.

-She currently serves on the Privileges and Elections and the Science and Technology committees in the Virginia House of Delegates.

 Abortion bill

 On the first day of the 2019 legislative session, Tran introduced the Repeal Act, a bill that would have reduced the number of physicians required to approve a third-term abortion in Virginia (from three to one), and lower the threshold for approval to "any medical reason" from the previous requirement of the pregnant woman being “substantially and irredeemably” harmed by continuing the pregnancy.
 The Repeal Act would have also allowed second-trimester abortions to be performed in clinics instead of hospitals and would remove the requirement that an ultrasound be performed before an abortion.
 While testifying in the House of Delegates, questioned by Republican Delegate Todd Gilbert, Tran replied to questions about the contents of the bill, saying it allowed abortions up to the point of dilating, which drew accusations from Republicans of attempting to legalize infanticide.
 "My bill would allow that, yes," Tran said in response to Gilbert's question.
 The bill failed to pass the state legislature, but video of Tran's exchange with Gilbert went viral after being shared by conservative media outlets.
 Tran suspended her social media accounts in response to threats against herself and her family.